281clo/X-Ray-Pneumonia-Classification/README.md

 **By**: Andrew Bernklau, Carolos McCrum, Jared Mitchell

 ## Overview
-The goal of this project is to create an image classification model that can successfully classify between x-rays of uninfected lungs and infected lungs.
+The goal of this project is to create an image classification model that can successfully classify between X-rays of uninfected and infected lungs.
 The data set we're using is a set of five and a half thousand X-ray images from Guangzhou Women and Children’s Medical Center.
 The data has around a four to one ratio between infected lung images and uninfected lung images.
 After testing a few models, the model that we chose to use was a Convolutional neural network (CNN).

 ## Business Problem
 The goal of our project is to build an image classification model that can correctly identify between x-rays of infected and healthy lungs.
 It's important that our model has high accuracy.
 With a low accuracy our model would misdiagnose too much.